 Tier 2 / Level 30:

 Shockwave: Sends a wave of force in a frontal cone, causing [(125% of Attack Power) * 1.25] damage and stunning all enemies within 10 yards for 4 sec.
 Cooldown reduced by 20 sec if it strikes at least 3 targets.
 Storm Bolt: Hurls your weapon at an emey, causing 60% Physical damage and stunning for 4 sec.
 Deals quadruple damage to targets permanently immune to stuns.
 Double Time: You can use Charge twice in a row, but it can only grant Rage once every 12 sec.
 Each use has a 20 sec recharge time.
 Double Time is the go-to here as Storm Bolt appears to no longer quadruple the damage done to permanently immune mobs.
 If a mob needs to be stunned then Storm Bolt may be viable while Shockwave is generally used for massive AoE control situations.

 Tier 3 / Level 45:

 Fervor of Battle: Whirlwind deals 30% increased damage to your primary target.
 Rend: Wounds the target, causing (540% of Attack power) Bleed damage over 15 sec.
 Avatar: Transform into a colossus for 20 sec, causing you to deal 20% increased damage and removing all roots and snares.
-This tier is interesting.
-It seems to be a choice of playing style for your Arms Warrior.
-It would be safe to say, just gauging off current numbers, that Fervor of Battle will come up short to Rend and Avatar.
-My personal choice as of now is Rend for both single and multi-target fights.
+Depending on your current equipment set will depend on which talent comes out ahead.
+In simulations, Rend will pull out ahead if you are not raid geared or are, in general, undergeared / fresh 110.
+Once you obtain gear, however, Fervor of Battle will pull ahead quite significantly.

 Tier 4 / Level 60: